Nervosys/Botnix/docs/languages-frameworks/haskell.section.md

 modules.

-For more detail on how to store and use incremental build products, see [Gabriella Gonzalez’ blog post “Nixpkgs support for incremental Haskell builds”.][incremental-builds] motivation behind this feature.
+For more detail on how to store and use incremental build products, see [Gabriella Gonzalez’ blog post “Botpkgs support for incremental Haskell builds”.][incremental-builds] motivation behind this feature.

 An incremental build for [the `turtle` package][turtle] can be performed like